 LCPS Bullying Prevention Program

-Every LCPS student in grades K-5 will be taught what bullying is and how to respond to bullying behavior.
+Every LCPS student in grades K-5 will be taught the Bullying Prevention curriculum provided by Second Step.

 As a parent, what can I do?